Friday, November 11, 2016

 Cut in half, lengthwise and place on a baking sheet.

-Spread each half with butter and sprinkle with garlic powder.
+Spread each half bottom with mayonnaise

 Serves 2 with plenty of beef for other meals or serves up to 6